User FAQ The Take 2 Hosting User FAQ includes answers to many frequently asked

 Upgrading a Type 2 system from 2x1000GB to 4x1000GB does not impact your existing data.
 Your previous data will remain in tact and an OS reinstall will not be necessary.

-Upgrading from 2x500GB to 2x1000GB may be done for an additional $40/month.
-Upgrading from 2x1000GB to 4x1000GB may be done for an additional $100/month.
+Upgrading from 2x500GB to 2x1000GB may be done for an additional $10/month.
+Upgrading from 2x1000GB to 4x1000GB may be done for an additional $20/month.

 Power Cycling Your Server

-Control menu.
-Log in to your account and choose "Server Control" from the menu selections.
+You may control the power to your server at any time from the Status menu.
+Log in to your account and choose "Status" from the menu selections.
+Select your server ID.
 You have the ability to turn your server off, on, and power cycle (off for 15 seconds then automatically on).

 Please note that you may also access your server via its serial console port (see the Serial Console section of this FAQ).
 If you have difficulties with your server you should consider attempting to log in via the console port before resorting to a power cycle.
 It may take up to 5 minutes after a power cycle request for your server to become accessible on the network.